rpm-software-management/dnf/doc/command_ref.rst

     disable removal of dependencies that are no longer used.
 It sets :ref:`clean_requirements_on_remove <clean_requirements_on_remove-label>` conf option to ``False``.

+``--nobest``
+    Set best option as false, therefore transactions are not limited to only best candidates.

 ``--nodocs``
     do not install documentation by using rpm flag 'RPMTRANS_FLAG_NODOCS'